-The New Design Congress maintains a presence on popular social media platforms (Twitter, LinkedIn, etc), as well as alternatives (such as Mastodon and Secure Scuttlebutt).
+New Design Congress maintains a presence on popular social media platforms (LinkedIn, etc), as well as alternatives (such as Mastodon and Bluesky).
 Many of these networks have their own individual policies or technical differences.
-We take all We take all reasonable steps to ensure particpant consent when sharing content that includes external participants.
+We take all reasonable steps to ensure participant consent when sharing content that includes external participants.

 You can withdraw your consent from any of our published material at any time by emailing email@example.com.

-The New Design Congress consults with organisations and companies across a range of issues.
-In many cases, our consultancies involve sensitive information supplied to us via our consulting partner.
+New Design Congress collaborates with individuals, organisations and companies across a range of research streams.
+In many cases, our collaborations involve sensitive information supplied to us via our consulting partner.
 We maintain strict confidentiality and secure data storage for all materials.

 We maintain a transparency policy for our consultations and list active and former consultancies on our site.
-We are not able to work with organisations that cannot accomodate this policy.
+We are not able to work with organisations that cannot accommodate this policy.

 Research is an important part of our work: it helps us understand people’s needs and helps us develop our perspectives with a greater degree of nuance.

 All research participants are given a consent form that outlines what the research involves, what information will be recorded and how it will be used.
 If the participant is happy to proceed, we ask them to sign the form to confirm this.
 We scan signed consent forms and shred paper copies, then store consent forms on Google Drive and keep these for 3 years.

 At the moment, we do not conduct any research with people under the age of 18.

 Our participant Bill of Rights is aligned with Superbloom, our fiscal sponsor.
 You can view an example of Superbloom’s participant Bill of Rights on GitHub.